Blackbeard: Pardon

-Before sailing northward on his remaining sloop to Ocracoke Inlet, Teach marooned about 25 men on a small sandy island about a league from the mainland.
+Before sailing northward on his remaining sloop to Ocracoke Inlet, Teach marooned about 25 men on a small sandy island about 5 km from the mainland.
 He may have done this to stifle any protest they made, if they guessed their captain's plans.
 Bonnet rescued them two days later.
 Teach continued on to Bath, where in June 1718—only days after Bonnet had departed with his pardon—he and his much-reduced crew received their pardon from Governor Eden.

 He settled in Bath, on the eastern side of Bath Creek at Plum Point, near Eden's home.
 During July and August he travelled between his base in the town and his sloop off Ocracoke.
 Johnson's account states that he married the daughter of a local plantation owner, although there is no supporting evidence for this.
 Eden gave Teach permission to sail to St Thomas to seek a commission as a privateer (a useful way of removing bored and troublesome pirates from the small settlement), and Teach was given official title to his remaining sloop, which he renamed Adventure.
-By the end of August he had returned to piracy, and in the same month the Governor of Pennsylvania issued a warrant for his arrest, but by then Teach was probably operating in Delaware Bay, some distance away.
+By the end of August he had returned to piracy, and in the same month the governor of Pennsylvania issued a warrant for his arrest, but by then Teach was probably operating in Delaware Bay, some distance away.
 He took two French ships leaving the Caribbean, moved one crew across to the other, and sailed the remaining ship back to Ocracoke.
 In September he told Eden that he had found the French ship at sea, deserted.
 A Vice Admiralty Court was quickly convened, presided over by Tobias Knight and the Collector of Customs.
 The ship was judged as a derelict found at sea, and of its cargo twenty hogsheads of sugar were awarded to Knight and sixty to Eden; Teach and his crew were given what remained in the vessel's hold.

 Ocracoke Inlet was Teach's favourite anchorage.
 It was a perfect vantage point from which to view ships travelling between the various settlements of northeast Carolina, and it was from there that Teach first spotted the approaching ship of Charles Vane, another English pirate.
 Several months earlier Vane had rejected the pardon brought by Woodes Rogers and escaped the men-of-war the English captain brought with him to Nassau.
 He had also been pursued by Teach's old commander, Benjamin Hornigold, who was by then a pirate hunter.
-Teach and Vane spent several nights on the southern tip of Ocracoke Island, accompanied by such notorious figures as Israel Hands, Robert Deal and Calico Jack.
+Teach and Vane spent several nights on the southern tip of Ocracoke Island, accompanied by such notorious figures as Israel Hands, and Robert Deal.